Sitchunyin/FYP/README.md

 This is the link to the chosed dataset: https://app.roboflow.com/fyp-mouse-dataset/3316base-custom-thermal/3

+The modification is mainly focus on the .yaml configuration file(ultralytics/cfg/models/11) and the module library(ultralytics/nn).

 A few pretrained model is provided in the Pretrained Model file, user can adjust the model path to make use of the pre-trained model.

 The basic real-time detection program(realtime_detect.py) and recording program(recording.py) is provide in the repository.